gregoryfabry/checkerboard/README.md

-Checkerboard is a library that lets you easily create shared state among clients with zero server-side logic.
+Checkerboard is a library that lets you easily create shared state among clients with zero server-side configuration.
 It has two components: a server back-end written with node.js, and a client library for the browser.
 Its goal is simplicity: a collaborative whiteboard is less than sixty lines of JavaScript.

+Checkerboard creates a store that is automatically synced across all devices.
+Developers can focus on writing applications, not writing networking logic.

 ## Background